panzouh/argo-repository/docs/security/vault.md

 ## Operating values

-In order to install vault you can choose if you want to enable vault specifically by doing `vault.enabled: true`, or just enable all the default stack including OLM, ArgoCD, Namespace configurator operator, Namespace configuration & Vault) by doing `default.enabled: true`.
+In order to install vault you can choose if you want to enable vault specifically by doing `vault.enabled: true`.

 ### Generic values